 ToolPurposeWhen to Use

-calor_obligationsGenerate and verify all obligationsAfter adding refinements — see what's proven
+calor_refine / obligationsGenerate and verify obligationsAfter adding refinements

 See Also